ArthurShen8118/Bank_Customer_Churn_Analytics/README.md

 - [TensorFlow](https://www.tensorflow.org/)

-## Features

 ##  Dataset

 This dataset consists of __100000 customers__ details.

-The dataset were collected from the following sources
+The dataset were collected from the following sources:

 * __Kaggle datasets__